 10/25/18

 Mary Shelley’s groundbreaking 1818 novel, Frankenstein, questions the definition of what it means to be human, which was an important discussion at the time the novel was written due to the ever-increasing interactions between groups of indigenous people and European colonialists and explorers.
 When Frankenstein was first published, many people were fascinated with tales of “wild” tribes of natives in far-off places.
 While Europeans clearly saw human characteristics in the native people they encountered, they generally saw them as inferior and less intelligent, judging them based only on their appearance and lifestyle (Kant 637).
 During this time period, which was heavily influenced by the Enlightenment thought of the previous century, there was an ongoing discussion over whether non-European races belonged to the same species as Europeans.
-David Hume, an Enlightenment Philosophe, believed there were many species of humans, and that non-European species were “naturally inferior to the whites” (Hume 629).
+David Hume, an Enlightenment philosopher, believed there were many species of humans, and that non-European species were “naturally inferior to the whites” (Hume 629).
 This differentiation between the “best” humans, Europeans, and other species of humans who were supposedly “less developed” allowed indigenous peoples to be placed below the barrier between human and animal (which created the “dignity of man”) and became a very common justification for slavery and oppression (Browne 245).
 Frankenstein contradicts this philosophy by humanizing an artificial Creature composed of dead bodies and therefore challenging the Enlightenment’s rigid idea of what it means to be human.
 With this progressive, broadened definition, anyone, even the “savages” whom Shelley’s contemporaries looked down upon, could be human beings in their own right.

 Victor Frankenstein’s Creature is fundamentally connected to the natural world despite his artificial nature, as evidenced by his ability to live off a meager vegetarian diet and scale mountains with relative ease (Shelley 76).
 He is isolated from European society and forced to live in the wild due to the horrified reactions he receives from other people, including his creator.
-The creature is also clearly not European in appearance.
+The Creature is also clearly not European in appearance.
 He is far larger than a normal European, “about eight feet in height,” and has “yellow skin” which “scarcely covered the work of muscles and arteries beneath” and “straight black lips” (Shelley 39).
 This physical difference sets him apart from Europeans even though he was created by one.
 Because the Creature has been cast out of society due to his appearance, he is not part of the Enlightenment’s social contract, an unspoken agreement between all members of a nation to uphold each other’s natural rights.
-The people he meets, including Victor, violate their collective responsibility to respect his human rights and he in turn violates theirs by committing murder later in the novel.
+The people he meets, including Victor, violate their collective responsibility to respect his human rights, and he in turn violates theirs by committing murder later in the novel.
 This prevalent Enlightenment idea of the social contract creates a philosophical barrier between “natural man” and “civilized man.”
 Through the contract, man leaves the “state of nature” and becomes part of a civil society.
 Due to this concept, a deep connection to nature such as the one the Creature or many indigenous peoples have would likely have appeared uncivilized to most Europeans at the time Frankenstein was written.